LLMStinger: Jailbreaking LLMs using RL fine-tuned LLMs: Related Work

-Previous jailbreak attacks have either focused on using white-box gradient-based techniques to find suffix strings, or prompt-level manipulations in conversational settings (such as role-playing templates), or manually figuring out certain jailbreak patterns.
-In most of these cases, the attacker model is not fine-tuned.
-In contrast, we are the first to fine-tune an attacker LLM to generate a new and modified version of existing suffix-based attacks.
-This feedback-driven approach enables the automated evolution of attacks, marking a new direction in adversarial methods for LLMs.
+Most prior jailbreak attacks either rely on white-box gradient-based optimization, prompt-level manipulations such as role-playing, or manually identified jailbreak patterns.
+In these approaches, the attacker model itself is not fine-tuned.
+In contrast, we are the first to fine-tune an attacker LLM to generate new and modified versions of suffix-based attacks.
+Our feedback-driven framework enables automated attack evolution, introducing a new paradigm for adversarial LLM research.

-The use of a language model in an RL loop to detect web vulnerabilities has been explored by BertRLFuzzer~\cite{jha2023bertrlfuzzer}, a fuzzing tool that combines the BERT language model with RL.
-It uses binary feedback from an attack detector to automatically generate grammar-adhering mutations, producing attack vectors to uncover security vulnerabilities in web applications.
-In contrast, \toolname leverages a large language model to generate complete attack vectors and utilizes fine-grained feedback signals, drawing inspiration from the Reinforcement Learning with Symbolic Feedback approach~\cite{jha2024rlsf}.
+The use of language models within reinforcement learning loops for vulnerability discovery has been explored in other domains. \citet{jha2023bertrlfuzzer} combine a BERT-based language model with reinforcement learning and binary feedback to generate grammar-adhering mutations for web vulnerability discovery.
+Our approach differs by leveraging a large language model to generate complete attack vectors and by using fine-grained symbolic feedback signals, drawing inspiration from Reinforcement Learning with Symbolic Feedback \citep{jha2024rlsf}.